smaanan/MoodysAnalytics/newrmd.md

 fitted_st = mod_st$fitted.values
 ```

-How can you ensure that the predictions are bounded between 0 and 1
+How can you ensure that the predictions are bounded between 0 and 1?

+In order to ensure that the predictions are bounded between 0 and 1, it
+is more appropriate to use a Fixed-Effect Generalized Linear Model
+instead of an Ordinary Least Squares.

 ``` r
 mod_bound = feglm(default_rate ~ account_id | age + r12_gdp_bl, data = data, family = "quasibinomial")